guy915/How-To-Know-Everything/Temporary Notes/Aging Research README.md

 **Computer Science** - Applying AI, neural networks, and computational neuroscience to model and optimize aging interventions.

->  *This is research, not facts.
-Take everything with a grain of salt, always doubt first, agree after, and even then stay skeptical.*

 Start [[Aging Research Dashboard|here]].